Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 ### Configuring Wazuh

-In the Wazuh directory, there's a tar file containing the credintals we'll need to log in.
+In the Wazuh directory, there's a tar file containing the credentials we'll need to log in.
 The main two are "admin user" and "API user"

 ```
 tar -xvf wazuh-install-files.tar